Mental health and Well-being Curriculum

 Our school is a happy place where we recognise a healthy mind is as important as a healthy body and therefore we work hard to nurture these attitudes within our school culture.

-This section provides you with information about how we support children’s well-being and mental health through a wide and ever increasing range of strategies which are summarised on the flow chart below:
+This section provides you with information about how we support children’s well-being and mental health through a wide and ever increasing range of strategies which are summarised in the document and on the flow chart below:

-We have introduced Wellbeing Ambassadors from our Foundation 2 class to our Y6 class.
+We have introduced Wellbeing Ambassadors from our Year Two class to our Y6 class.
 These children will be known by all of our children and staff and will help to support the importance of Wellbeing.
 They will meet half termly to plan and put forward ideas and initiatives that will support our school and feed these back to our Governing body.
+They have been trained by our MHST practitioner Louisa to understand their role.

-Our staff access termly well-being meetings with our Well-Being Champions and more often as required.
-Staff also have access to counselling and other support services including a helpline. .
+Our staff access termly well-being meetings with our Staff Well-Being Champions and more often as required.
+Staff also have access to counselling and other support services including a helpline.

 We are always looking for ways to address the importance of work life balance for our staff and have included a section for feedback on our annual Performance Management appraisals.

-We have good links with our Local Authority CAMHS (Child and Adolescent Mental Health Services) and their Mental Health Support Team (MHST) work with us each week to support some children in KS2 (Years 4-6) .
+We have good links with our Local Authority CAMHS (Child and Adolescent Mental Health Services) and we have a Mental Health Support Team (MHST) practitioner who works with us each week to support some children in KS2 (Years 3-6) .

 Staff attend training and cascade what they have learned to other members of staff in order to enhance our school community.